Hotels near Turner Field

 Are there any walkable hotels near Turner Field?

-Yes — 2 hotels are within walking distance: Country Inn & Suites by Radisson Atlanta Downtown (0.19 mi) and Comfort Inn Atlanta Downtown South (0.25 mi).
+Yes — 2 hotels are within walking distance: Country Inn & Suites by Radisson Atlanta Downtown (0.3 mi, from $75/night) and Comfort Inn Atlanta Downtown South (0.41 mi, from $89/night).
+The closest is about a 6-minute walk.

 Which hotels near Turner Field offer free breakfast?